mohitchamoIi/portfolio/README.md

 Run the development server:

 npm run dev
-Open your browser and navigate to http://localhost:3000 to view the website.
+Open your browser and navigate to website to view the website.

 Features
 3D interactive UI built with ThreeJS and WebGL